yyutong/tp/README.md

 ![Ui](docs/images/Ui.png)

-Unisave is a desktop finance planner app, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Unisave can get your financial management tasks done faster than traditional GUI apps.
+UniSave is a desktop finance planner app, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, UniSave can get your financial management tasks done faster than traditional GUI apps.

 ### Acknowledgement